chenxinfeng4/ffmpegcv/README.md

 ## Stream Reader
 **Experimental feature**.
-The ffmpegcv offers Camera reader.
-Which is consistent with VideoFiler reader.
-The feature is like a camera.
+The ffmpegcv offers Stream reader.
+Which is consistent with VideoFiler reader, and more similiar to the camera.
 Becareful when using it.

 - Support `RTSP`, `RTP`, `RTMP`, `HTTP`, `HTTPS` streams.
 - The `VideoCaptureStream` will be laggy and dropping frames if your post-process takes long time.
 The VideoCaptureCAM will buffer the recent frames.
-- The `VideoCaptureStream` is continously working on background even if you didn't read it.
-Please release it in time.
+- The `VideoCaptureStream` is continously working on background even if you didn't read it. **Please release it in time**.
+- It's still experimental.
+Recommand you to use opencv.

 ```python